FraserR1188/plant-plates/README.md

 ![Create Page](plantplates/static/images/README/create-recipe-page.png)

-- The create a new recipe page has
+- The create a new recipe page has 9 input fields, one being an upload image section which uses AWS for image upload.